-Disactor Year Date FEMA Area Effects Local Effects Hazard Category Source Disaster DR- Assistance Allenstown Occurring in Allenstown Category the Connecticut River.
-Health risks are being Sovere Winter 1017 2000 Dec \$22 E0G Investigated.
-Allonstown received Wintor Allonstown Severe Winter Storm - Dec 2008 Ice Storm 1812 2008 Dec 11-23 \$23,506 the Connecticut River.
-Health risks are being investigated.
-Accumulating ice, snow, rain, and strong winds caused downed trees and power lines, with power outages and traffic accidents resulting.
-In Merrimack County, debris removal and repair cost reimbursement FEMA the equivalent of \$10.07 per capita (146,455 people in 2010).
-In Hillsborough County, debris removal costs were \$6.35 per capita (400,721 people in 2010).
-The major disaster was declared in all 10 counties.
-New England was blanketed with ice and snow during the winter storm.
-Weight of ice caused branches to snap, and trees to either snap or uproot, bringing down power lines and poles across the region.
-About 400,000 utility customers lost power during the event, with some customers without power for two weeks.
-Property damage across northern, central and southeastern NH was estimated at over \$5m.
-Event was the largest power outage in NH history.
-Allenstown received \$23,506 in FEMA Public Assistance funding for debris removal, public buildings, and protective measures.
-The Ice Storm of December 11-12, 2008 caused significant power outages in Allenstown.
-Residents were temporarily sheltering in Concord hotels.
-The EOC was prepared to activate, but power came back on for essential services and the Village area.
-It took about 7 days before power was completely restored to the Town.
-Fallen branches along multiple streets or onto powerlines or homes are reported in addition to reports of utility poles on fire and requests for welfare checks.
-From the After Action Report (AAR), on Wednesday, December 10, Allenstown Emergency officials started to receive the first indications of a potential snow/ice event that would eventual have a significant impact on the Town of Allenstown.
-The snow/ice event that followed resulted in the loss of electricity to 20% of the population or approximately 1,000 residents.
-Electric power was out of convice for a longthy Winter, Extreme Temps, Cold, Wind, Utility, Debris, Communic ations Failure Allenstown Hazard Mitigation Committee, Bear View Crossing, FEMA, CNHRPC
+Event Declared Year Date FEMA Area Effects Local Effects Hazard Source

+Disaster Public Surrounding Occurring in Allenstown Category

+DR- Assistance Allenstown

+taken show the movement of the

+tritium contamination

+in the groundwater into

+the Connecticut River.

+Health risks are being

+investigated.

+Severe Winter 1812 2008 Dec \$23.506 Accumulating ice, snow, Allenstown received Winter, Allenstown

+Storm - 11-23 \$23,506 in FEMA Public Hazard

+Dec 2008 Ice caused downed trees Assistance funding for Temps, Mitigation

+Storm and power lines, with debris removal, public Cold, Committee,

+power outages and buildings, and protective Wind, Bear View

+traffic accidents measures.
+Utility, Crossing,

+resulting.
+In Merrimack Debris, FEMA,

+County, debris removal Communic CNHRPC

+and repair cost caused significant power

+reimbursement FEMA Failure

+the equivalent of Residents were

+\$10.07 per capita (146,455 people in temporarily sheltering in Concord hotels.
+The EOC

+2010).
+In Hillsborough was prepared to

+activate, but power

+costs were \$6.35 per came back on for

+capita (400,721 people essential services and

+in 2010).
+The major the Village area.
+It took

+disaster was declared in

+all 10 counties.
+New power was completely

+England was blanketed restored to the Town.

+with ice and snow Fallen branches along

+during the winter multiple streets or onto

+storm.
+Weight of ice powerlines or homes

+caused branches to are reported in addition

+snap, and trees to to reports of utility

+either snap or uproot, poles on fire and

+bringing down power requests for welfare

+lines and poles across checks.

+the region.
+About From the After Action

+400,000 utility Report (AAR), on

+customers lost power during the event, with Wednesday, December 10, Allenstown

+some customers Emergency officials

+started to receive the

+weeks.
+Property first indications of a

+damage across potential snow/ice

+northern, central and event that would

+southeastern NH was eventual have a

+significant impact on the

+Event was the largest Town of Allenstown.

+power outage in NH The snow/ice event that

+history. followed resulted in the

+loss of electricity to 20%

+of the population or

+approximately 1,000

+residents.
+Electric

+power was out of

+service for a lengthy

+period of time and was

+not restored completely

+until the following

+Tuesday, December 16.

+There were several road

-Event Declared Disaster DR- Year Date FEMA Public Assistance Area Effects Surrounding Allenstown Local Effects Occurring in Allenstown Hazard Category Source utilized the regional shelter established by the Red Cross on Green Street in Concord.
+Year Date FEMA Area Effects Local Effects Hazard Source Disaster Public Surrounding Occurring in Allenstown DR- Assistance Allenstown Severe Storms and Flooding (Hurricane Hannah) - Sep Flood 2008 DR- Sep 6-7 Public Assistance closures due to power lines and trees in the roadway.
+Several residents utilized the regional shelter established by the Red Cross on Green Street in Concord.
 However the majority of residents either spent their time in hotels, with relatives or had generators to power their residents.
 A fair number of residents needed water which they were able to obtain at either the Police or Fire Stations.
 The Police Station was established as a warming center that several residents used.
 During this event the Board of Selectmen declared a State of Emergency.
 Although the EOC was not activated several ESFs were operational while others were at a heightened state of readiness.
 The Fire Department responded to 25 calls for service consisting of arcing wires, wires down, alarm activations and CO2 issues.
 The Police Department responded to 100 calls for service during the event.
-The ice storm destroyed 3 homes on Mark Drive at Bear View Severe Storms and Flooding (Hurricane Hannah) - Sep Flood 2008 1799 2008 Sep 6- 7 \$4,568 Heavy rain from the remnants of tropical storm Hanna resulted in flooding on small rivers and streams in the Central NH area.
-The remains of tropical storm Hanna moved through eastern New England dumping 3 to 6 inches of rain in New Hampshire in about 8 hours causing rapid rises on area streams.
-In Merrimack County, damage to road systems totaled the equivalent of \$1.48 per Allenstown received \$4,568 in FEMA Public Assistance funding for roads and bridges.
-Allenstown sustained damage to culverts ditches and roads, resulting in road closures.
-No specific recollections of this event were available.
-Tropical, Flood, River, Wind, Storms, Debris, Aging Infrastructu re FEMA, Allenstown Hazard Mitigation Committee, CNHRPC
+The ice storm destroyed 3 homes on Mark Drive at Bear View Crossing Drive.
+Allenstown sustained damage to culverts Tropical, Flood, River, Wind, Storms, FEMA, Allenstown Hazard Mitigation Committee, CNHRPC